 These two components are the terms of the problem formation.

-The problem area is hardly mentioned in the literature.
-At the same time, understanding of the pathology is important for the selection of the correct treatment tactics.
+The role of vertebral dislocation, the problem zone in the literature, is not sufficiently covered.
+At the same time, understanding of the pathomorphology of disease is important for the selection of the correct treatment tactics.
 To date, according to the prevailing notions about the disease, liposuction (removal of adipose tissue) is the most common procedure.